It’s most likely not your favorite thing to do with your dog, but checking out your dog’s poop is important.

 The white specks are not moving

-If they are not moving, your dog is most likely OK as this is often found to be bits of undigested food (bones, rice, etc.) or even undigested medicine capsules.
+If the white specs in your dog’s feces are not moving, your dog is most likely OK as this is often found to be bits of undigested food (bones, rice, etc.) or even undigested medicine capsules that made it through the intestinal tract intact.

 In this case, it’s worth taking a look at what your dog is ingesting.

 - Table scraps?
 Steak?
 Chicken?
 Rice?
-Any of these could cause the white specks.
-We advise caution regarding feeding your dog “human food” as much of the food we eat is bad for dogs.
+Any of these could cause white specks.

 - Dog food?
 Almost all meat-based dog food has tiny bone fragments.
 If you read the ingredients, you’ll see them listed.
 Normally these are too small to show up in the feces, but it’s a possibility.
 If this is concerning, you can try one of the vegan dog foods or find one that doesn’t include bone.
 Note there is a lot of discussion around grain-free dog foods these days.
 This is not associated with tapeworms but worth knowing nonetheless.